Floorp-Projects/Floorp/testing/eslint-plugin-mozilla/docs/index.rst

 ``mark-test-function-used`` simply marks test (the test method) as used.
 This avoids ESLint telling us that the function is never called.

+``no-aArgs`` prevents using the hungarian notation in function arguments.

 ``var-only-at-top-level`` Marks all var declarations that are not at the top level invalid.